KodAgge/Reinforcement-Learning-for-Market-Making/README.md

 > AlphaGo was the first computer program to beat a world champion in the board game of Go.
 If you haven't seen the documentary about AlphaGo, you should totally check it out.
 It's available on Youtube **[here](https://www.youtube.com/watch?v=WXuK6gekU1Y)**.
 Other cool stuff that has been done is teaching a computer program to play Atari arcade games on a superhuman level (the first example of something called _deep Q-networks_) and DeepMind's AlphaFold.
 AlphaFold is the world's greatest computer program for protein structure prediction.

 But for what can reinforcement learning be used?
-It is built upon the assumption that there is an environment an agent can interact with - namely a Markov decision process (MDP).
+It is built upon the assumption that there is an environment an agent can interact with - most commonly a Markov decision process (MDP).
+In a decision process, the interaction is as follows:

 > At each step *t* the agent (decision maker):
 > * Receives observation of the current state _S<sub>t</sub>_